madanyc/workfront-learn.en/help/integrations/outlook/integrations-microsoft-outlook.md

 >[!VIDEO](https://video.tv.adobe.com/v/335115/?quality=12)

-## Integrate the Microsoft Outlook calendar with the Workfront Home calendar
+## Integrate the Microsoft Outlook calendar with the [!DNL Workfront] Home calendar

-You can configure the Workfront [!UICONTROL Home Calendar] settings to do the following:
+You can configure the [!DNL Workfront] [!UICONTROL Home Calendar] settings to do the following:

 * Integrate with a web-based version of [!DNL Outlook] in cloud-hosted [!DNL Office 365] or [!DNL Outlook Live].
-You can display all events from your [!DNL Outlook] calendar and any associated calendars you select, such as Birthdays and Holidays calendars, in your Workfront [!UICONTROL Home Calendar].
+You can display all events from your [!DNL Outlook] calendar and any associated calendars you select, such as Birthdays and Holidays calendars, in your [!DNL Workfront] [!UICONTROL Home Calendar].

 * Help you track your workload against your available work hours on the Allocation bar.